Madder dyeing

 2.2.2.
 Second stage of madder dyeing : the dye bath

-- Once the bath has cooled, remove the fibers and wring them out.
-Dry in the shade.
+• Once the bath has cooled, remove the fibers and wring them out.
+Let it dry in the shade.

 A few details on the madder dye bath:

-- Madder thrives in calcareous water.
+• Madder grows well in hard water.
 If your water is soft, add a little chalk until the juice turns red (step 2).
 For linen or cotton, you can even soak your fabric in a chalk bath before dipping it in madder juice.

-- In step 4, do not exceed 185°F (85°C), and do not raise the temperature to the boiling point, as this may alter the color.
-The red then turns brown.
+• In step 4, do not exceed 185°F (85°C), and do not raise the temperature to the boiling point, as this may alter the color.
+The red color then changes to brown.

-- For washing, if your water has very little limescale and is slightly acidic, washing with a little washing-up liquid or a little chalk will redden the shades a little.
+• For washing, if your water has minimal limescale and is slightly acidic, washing with a small amount of dish soap or a little chalk will slightly enhance the red color.

 3. Vary the shades obtained with madder

 Madder makes red, but not just red.
-Combined with other plants, the color palette expands.
+When you combine it with other plants, you can create a wider range of colors.

 Here are some suggestions for enriching your experiences: